-The Oct.
-12 WGNC meeting will offer two opportunities for hands-on participation.
+The June 14 meeting of the Woodturners Guild of North Carolina will offer two opportunities for

 Page 1 of 2